brekope/brightwheel/README.md

 - Leads – Captures lead-related information.

 The `is_new_lead` boolean flags leads that are not yet included in Salesforce and could be used to identify new leads.
-The `created_at_utc` identifies when the load was created in Saleforce, it will be null if the lead does not exist in Saleforce.
+The `created_at_utc` identifies when the lead was created in Saleforce, it will be null if the lead does not exist in Saleforce.
 The `status` and `last_activity` date columns can be used to get an idea of what leads are being worked on now or recently.
 The `is_converted` flag and `lead_source` could be used to identify which lead source is performing the best over time.